ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/05-RBASHScripting.md

 > - the *source* component of RStudio is essentially a text editor that you can use RStudio to create and edit any type of text file
 > - the *console* component has a *terminal* tab, which gives you access to the BASH *command line* {: .callout}

-Not only can we save the code we have written by using BASH and R scripts, but we can also use scripting to create modular pieces of code.
-This is useful for automating repetative tasks and data analysis.
-It is also possible to have scripts recieve user inputs (arguments), just like the *built-in* and *user-defined* functions we have been using in R and BASH.

 ## R & BASH Function Definitions